tahamousa2023-prog/tahamousa2023-prog/README.md

 I build systems where robots must **perceive, decide, and act** in environments they were not explicitly designed for.
 My work sits at the intersection of:

-- **Reinforcement Learning for Robot Control** — PPO-based agents for camera trajectory optimisation and viewpoint selection, trained in [Arena-Rosnav / Isaac Sim](https://github.com/Arena-Rosnav)
+- **Reinforcement Learning for Robot Control** — PPO-based agents for camera trajectory optimisation and viewpoint selection, trained in NVIDIA Isaac Sim using the Arena-Rosnav simulation framework
 - **3D Perception & Reconstruction** — RGB-D sensor fusion, ICP/FPFH registration, VGGT-based surface fitting
 - **Vision-Based Robot Calibration** — ResNet-18 CNNs for intelligent pose selection in TCP calibration (Fraunhofer IPK)
 - **Sim-to-Real Transfer** — Deployable pipelines from Isaac Sim → UR5e physical robot

-> These research directions align directly with the **Social Navigation, Embodied AI, and Simulation Infrastructure** tracks at [ARENA Lab](https://arena-lab.org) and [Arena-Rosnav](https://github.com/Arena-Rosnav).

 ---

 ## 🚀 Research Projects

 ### 🤖 [Path Matters](https://github.com/tahamousa2023-prog/path-matters-robotics) — RL Camera Trajectory for 3D Reconstruction
-> **TU Berlin · WiSe 25/26 · Built on Arena-Rosnav / Isaac Sim**
+> **TU Berlin · WiSe 25/26**

 PPO-based camera trajectory optimisation for robotic 3D reconstruction.
-A UR5e agent learns **where to look** to maximise surface coverage — trained entirely in NVIDIA Isaac Sim using the Arena-Rosnav infrastructure.
+A UR5e agent learns **where to look** to maximise surface coverage — trained in NVIDIA Isaac Sim using the Arena-Rosnav simulation framework.

 | Metric | Result | Baseline |
 |--------|--------|----------|